top of page

 The Apostle Paul's statement here is a historical account.
 He also reiterated the solemnity of the occasion and its significance.
 Paul was addressing our spiritual duty and diligence when we come together as an assembly to honour God and partake of Christ, our Passover.

-Paul also verifies that the night in which the new symbols were introduced was not the night in which the Passover had already occurred (Jn.
+Paul also verifies that the night the new symbols were introduced was the night Christ was betrayed (v.
+23; Jn.
 13:1; 18:28).
-It was the night in which Christ was betrayed (v.
-23).

 Paul here is clarifying the significance of the bread and wine as the new symbols necessary to fulfil the observance of the Passover on the afternoon of the 14th.